Druvamayor/devops-and-aws-cloud-computing/Deployment-wordpress-on-aws-with-cyberpanel-server/README.md

 ## Step 6: Installing WordPress

-1. In CyberPanel, I went to "Websites" and clicked on the mydomain.com website I created.
+1. In CyberPanel, I went to "Websites > List Websites" and clicked on the File Manager of the website I created.
-2. Used the one-click installer or manually downloaded and installed WordPress.
+2. In CyberPanel, I went to "Databases > Create Database" or by "PHPMYAdmin" option and fullfil the required fields for mydomain.com.
+3. I used the manually option to downloaded and install WordPress in the "Public_html" of the website.
+You can also use the Wordpress's one-click installer option
+   located at the end of the "Manage" section.
-3. Followed the installation prompts to set up my WordPress site.
+4. Followed the installation prompts to set up my WordPress site.

 ## Step 7: Showcasing the Website on the Internet